 Make it a date; the best movie theater in the world—the Brattle Theatre—is in the same building as this restaurant.

-While food gets all the hype, this is actually the best place in Harvard Square to get wine and cocktails (besides Waypoint, of course, another Scelfo restaurant nearby with a beverage program run by the same team).
+While food gets all the hype, this is actually the best place in Harvard Square to get beer, wine, and cocktails—besides The Longfellow Bar upstairs, a stunning two-story spot run by the Alden & Harlow team that specializes in cocktails and snacks.

 On Saturdays and Sundays this is also the best brunch spot in the neighborhood, with plenty of panzanella, pain perdu, and dressed-up avo toast to fuel subsequent Harvard Square strolling.